Scientific: Gossypium harknessii

 Soil: Actually prefers poor soils, salt tolerant.
 Avoid excessive amount amounts of organic matter amendments.

-Watering: Highly respondedt to irrigation.
-Too much and it looks rank.
-Too little and it looks sparse.
-Infrequent deep irrigations are best, especially during summer months.
+Watering: San Marcos hibiscus responds well to irrigation, but too much watering can cause it to look rank.
+Too little water though and the foliage looks sparse.
+So, infrequent and deep irrigations are best, especially during the hot Phoenix summer months.

 Propagation: Seed

-Additional comments: San Marcos hibiscus is a great but infrequently used spreading shrub for native desert gardens.
-Don't be dismayed by how poorly this desert native shrub does when growing in a nursery container with an abundance of organic matter substrate.
-Put it in your desert yard in its desert spot with desert poor soil and it will transform into a very tough and dependable native plant.
+Additional comments: San Marcos hibiscus is a great, but infrequently used spreading shrub for native desert gardens.
+Don't be dismayed by how poorly this desert native shrub does when growing in a nursery container with an abundance of organic matter substrate, or how slowly it establishes once planted into the landscape from container.
+Put it in your desert yard in its favorite desert spot with desert poor soil and over time it will transform into a very tough, dependable and lovely-looking, native plant.